bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 Before you look at any practical examples, let’s talk about how Git works behind the scenes.

 Here is your first new word in Git-speak: _repository_, often shortened to _repo_.
 A Git repo comprises all the source code for a particular project.
-In the “dark ages” example above, the repo is the first directory you created, where work is saved to, and which acts as the source for code shared to others.
+In the “dark ages " example above, the repo is the first directory you created, where work is saved to, and which acts as the source for code shared to others.
 Without a repo, Git has nothing to act on.

 Git manages your project as a series of _commits_.
 A commit is a collection of changes grouped towards a shared purpose.
 By tracking these commits, you can see your project on a timeline instead of only as a finished project: